Cocktails for New Year's Eve - Imbibe Magazine Subscribe + Save

 Cocktails for New Year’s Eve

 Since the 1800s when ringing in the New Year became a tradition in America, the drinks that have accompanied the requisite midnight toast have ranged from the ubiquitous glass of Champagne (Wayne Curtis traces the history here) to sparkling cocktails and punches.
-This year, we asked a handful of bartenders to re-imagine the midnight toast by picking classic cocktails that might benefit from a little sparkling wine.
+This year, we asked a handful of bartenders to reimagine the midnight toast by picking classic cocktails that might benefit from a little sparkling wine.
 From Los Angeles to New York, these sparkling riffs on classic cocktails are sure to liven up your New Year’s Eve toast.

 Sazerac Royale